mhlo/gcp-reports/README.md

  * usual Docker stuff: `docker run ...`

- * the Google Cloud credentials are not available within the Docker container.
+ * the Google Cloud application-default credentials are not available within the Docker container.

  The following incantation addresses both of these concerns: